Canadian Admissions Guide

 - Submit the application fee.

-- Have all requested documents sent to the Admissions Office.
+- Have all official documents as requested via email from Admissions sent to the Admissions Office by the deadline.

-- Once all required documents and the application fee are received, an evaluation of the file and a decision on admissibility will be made.
+- Once all required documents and the application fee are received, your file will be evaluated and a decision on admissibility will be made.

 - An Offer of Admission will be issued to eligible applicants.